-Tentative Dates Events August Schedules will be available via PowerSchool.
-Schedule change requests will only be made for the following reasons: Course was omitted.
+Tentative Dates Events Course was omitted.
 A student was scheduled for a teacher with whom he/she previously failed a course.
-An incorrect level of a course was scheduled.
+3. An incorrect level of a course was scheduled.
 A student passed a course during summer school and is eligible to add an additional course.
-5. A student has registered for a sequential course but has failed the prerequisite course.
+A student has registered for a sequential course but has failed the prerequisite course.
 6. An error was made in creating the student's schedule.
 Note: Schedules will not be changed for the purpose of changing teachers within the same course for class period preference.